deArrudal/fatec-data-structure-backoffice-java/README.md

 ### Executing program

 * Each java file can be found in the "/src" folder.
-* The Entry point (or main function) for most of the projects is the "Main.java".
+* The Entry point (or main function) for the projects is the "Principal.java".

 ## Authors